AdrienVannson/doreisa-internship/report/report.typ

 To conclude, to reduce the time taken to collect all the `ObjectRef`, it is possible to use intermediate actors on each node to collect the references first, and send them in batches to the head node.
 However, in the end, this optimization wasn't integrated to Doreisa: the optimization presented in the following section adopts a different approach that makes sending all the `ObjectRefs` to the head node useless.

-== Distributed scheduler
+== Doreisa v2: Distributed scheduler

 === Design

-The issue with the proof of concept of Doreisa is that the head node becomes the bottleneck of the whole system when too many nodes are added to the cluster.
-It has the responsibility to communicate with all the workers to collect the references to the chunks, build the Dask array, schedule all the tasks...
+In Doreisa v1, the head node becomes the bottleneck of the whole system when too many nodes are added to the cluster.
+It has the responsibility to communicate with all the workers to collect references to the chunks, build the Dask array, schedule the tasks...

-As shown in @collecting-references, it is possible to reduce the time taken to collect all the references from the worker processes.
-Unfortunately, it doesn't solve the problem of executing the tasks: the head node still needs to create all the Ray tasks, which is costly for large task graphs.
+The optimization presented in @collecting-references reduces the time needed to collect the references from the worker processes, but it does not improve tasks scheduling: all the tasks are still started by the same Python process.

-This section describes a method to distribute the scheduling of the tasks; taking advantage of Ray's distributed scheduler and actor model.
-The goal is to avoid forcing the head node to communicate with all the data-producing processes as well as the worker processes, but instead limit the communication to lightweight communications with actors running on each simulation node.
+This section describes a method to distribute the scheduling of the tasks, taking advantage of Ray's distributed scheduler and actor model.
+The goal is to avoid forcing the head node to communicate with all the data-producing processes as well as the Ray worker processes, but instead limit the communication to lightweight exchanges with actors running on each simulation node.
+These actors will be called _scheduling actors_.

 #place(
   auto,